 “You ready to hit the beach?” he asked pushing up from the desk and coming toward her.

 She forced a small smile and let him wrap his arms around her waist.
-She automatically curved her arms around his neck in return.
+She automatically slid her arms around his back return.
 It was natural, easy.
 Everything always was with him, maybe too much so.
-Why hadn’t she seen it when the others had?
+Why hadn’t she seen that when the others had?

 Because she couldn’t imagine having anything he thought he had to seduce her to get.

 “What is it?” he asked quietly.